entrepeneur4lyf/codegems/README.md

 Welcome to **[Code Gems](https://codegems.xyz)**!
 This platform helps you discover and collect remarkable GitHub projects.
 Whether you're a developer, designer, or tech enthusiast, Code Gems is the ultimate resource for exploring outstanding open-source projects.

+The website is currently in development and relies on YOUR input to grow!
+We’re looking for great project suggestions to feature.
+Feel free to submit your ideas through a [Request](https://codegems.xyz/request).

 ## Features

 - **Search**: Easily find projects by name, description, or tags.